withastro/starlight/CONTRIBUTING.md

   This allows us to specify the permissible frontmatter via [a Starlight-specific schema](./packages/starlight/schema.ts) and get predictable data while providing clear error messages if a user sets invalid frontmatter in a page.

 - Components that require JavaScript for their functionality are all written without a UI framework, most often as custom elements.
-  This helps keep Starlight lightweight and makes it easier for a user to choose to add components from a framework of their choice to the their project.
+  This helps keep Starlight lightweight and makes it easier for a user to choose to add components from a framework of their choice to their project.

 [discord]: https://astro.build/chat
 [issues]: https://github.com/withastro/starlight/issues